bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:40 AM CT, April 27</p>
+<p class="updated_time"> Latest data: 01:43 AM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 6° *colder* than yesterday.
+Today's high is 70°, which is 7° *colder* than yesterday.
 Tomorrow is expected to be 8° *colder* than today.

 Currently:

 - 59°
-- Breezy and Partly Cloudy
+- Mostly Clear
-- 70% humidity
+- 73% humidity
-- 11 mph wind
+- 12 mph wind
-- 48% cloud cover
+- 23% cloud cover
-- 51 AQI 🟨
+- 48 AQI 🟩
-- 0.65 inches of rain expected in the next 48 hours
+- 1.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>